 When your system produces more kilowatt hours of electricity than what your home is consuming, that excess energy is sent back onto your local.
 Because you’re helping provide clean energy for your community, you receive payment as a credit to be used by your system in times of lower energy production.

-That means that even on the stormiest winter day, your home can still be powered by solar energy.
-No expensive or clunky battery system needed.
+That means that even on the stormiest winter day, your home can still be powered by solar energy, no expensive or clunky battery system is needed.